How to buy the best bread maker

 Bread baking time and rapid bake

 Bread makers often state the time it will take to bake different types of loaves, so think about this when buying by considering how much time you'll actually have to use your bread maker.
-We also test the time taken to bake a loaf in our lab, so our bread maker reviews can tell you whether a model's baking time is about average or slower than expected.
+We also test the time taken to bake a loaf in our lab, so our can tell you whether a model's baking time is about average or slower than expected.

 If you're always short on time, it's worth looking for a rapid-bake setting as this can create a white loaf in less than an hour.
 But across the board, these loaves are never as good as one baked on the standard setting.